-The Media Consortium is committed to creating and sustaining initiatives that invest in the next generation of media producers from a wide variety of cultural and economic backgrounds.
-We are working to increase media diversity from within and mov a young, diverse set of media makers into the mainstream.
+The Media Consortium is committed to creating and sustaining initiatives that recruit the next generation of media producers from a wide variety of cultural and economic backgrounds.
+We are working to increase media diversity within organizations and move a young, diverse set of media makers affiliated with TMC members into the mainstream.

-The consortium launched its Independent Media Internships program in May 2009 with five diverse, talented young media makers selected from a pool of 190 applicants.
+The consortium launched its Independent Media Internships program in May 2009 with five talented young media makers selected from a pool of 190 applicants.
 These interns were placed with MC member organizations for a three-month, full-time, paid editorial internship.
 MC staff worked hard to recruit a diverse set of young people.
-Four of the five Summer 2009 interns female; three are bilingual; two are of Hispanic descent; one is of Native American descent.
+Four of the five Summer 2009 interns are female; three are bilingual; two are of Hispanic descent; one is of Native American descent.

 After only a few weeks of work, one intern authored a groundbreaking report on the impact of the recession on ethnic media, which garnered the 4th highest page views of all time for ColorLines.com.
 Another intern made the front page of the Huffington Post with a blog on the role of Twitter in the Iranian election protests.
-The second round of interns began in September 2009
+The second round of interns began in September 2009 and interns for Winter 2010 are already being placed.

+While the internships focus on bringing in fresh talent to the sector, it’s also important to support mid-career independent media makers.
+In 2009, TMC explored the development of “Creating the Next Generation of Media Darlings.”
+The program will promote, publicize, and connect up-and-coming journalistic talent to establishment media and targeted audiences.
+Media Consortium staff has developed a beta plan for this program that includes innovative communications strategies to brand these journalists as critical voices.
+The goals for this initiative include:

+Make the next generation of Media Darlings.

+Create a sustainable and scalable program that will increase the influence and impact of a diverse set of independent journalists, their work, and the media outlets they are affiliated with on the political and public dialogue.

+Legitimize and expand independent media’s audience to include to new and established communities.

+TMC is developing this program for a 2010 launch.

 Focus on Audience Development

 The Media Consortium works to leverage our members’ content in order to expand their audiences and lists (email, twitter, Facebook, etc.) and to increase the impact of their reporting on the public and political dialogue.

-With our Media Wires project, the consortium is delivering our members’ reporting on the economy, health care immigration to new audiences using a variety of social media tools and external partnerships with non-profits and other news sites.
+With our Media Wires project, the consortium is delivering our members’ reporting on the economy, the environment, health care and immigration to new audiences using a variety of social media tools and external partnerships with non-profits and other news sites.

 All Media Consortium member content (articles, video, audio) related to the economy, environment, health care and immigration is aggregated on our hub sites: The Audit, The Mulch, The Pulse and The Diaspora.
+Each wire has its own dedicated page that includes blogs, a running list of articles from all TMC members on that topic, widgets for any organization to embed, and more.

 Our bloggers sift through this content and provide savvy round-ups of the best/most interesting content generated by Media Consortium members every week.
-The posts are available to all members, posted throughout the blogosphere and available for any organization or news site to use.
+The blogs are cross-posted throughout the blogosphere and available for any organization, TMC member or other news site to use.

-On TMC’s website, each wire has its own dedicated page that includes the blogs, a running list of articles from all TMC members on that topic, widgets for any organization to embed, and more.

 The Media Wires project delivers between 75,000 and 85,000 new visitors to MC member content every month, and the numbers keep growing.
-Consortium staff will continue to actively cultivate new partnerships to increase the branding, recognition and impact of our members’ journalism.
+Consortium staff will continue to actively cultivate new partnerships to increase the branding, recognition and impact of our members’ journalism in 2010.